 Common Symptoms of TMJ/TMD

-- Jaw Pain and Tenderness: One of the most common symptoms of TMJ/TMD is persistent pain or tenderness in the jaw joint, which may worsen when speaking, eating, or even yawning.
+Identifying the symptoms of TMJ/TMD is the first step towards finding relief from jaw discomfort.
+Some common signs and symptoms associated with TMJ/TMD include:- Jaw Pain and Tenderness: One of the most common symptoms of TMJ/TMD is persistent pain or tenderness in the jaw joint, which may worsen when speaking, eating, or even yawning.

 - Limited Jaw Movement: Individuals with TMJ/TMD may experience difficulty opening their mouths fully or may find their jaw becomes locked in an open or closed position.